getsentry/sentry-php/docs/integrations/laravel.rst

-Laraval
+Laravel
 =======

-Laraval supports Monolog out of the box, which also provides a native Sentry handler.
+Laravel supports Monolog out of the box, which also provides a native Sentry handler.

-Laraval 5.x
+Laravel 5.x
 -----------

 To configure logging, pop open your ``bootstrap/app.php`` file, and insert the following: